hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 **Current Status**: Phase 1.4 infrastructure complete. **Next Phase**: Execute data collection for historical seasons.

+## 🎯 Predictive Vision & Evolution Strategy

+**Current State**: The model is **explanatory** - trained on 2022-23 data to explain lineup dynamics within that single season.

+**Target State**: **Predictive Engine** - trained on multi-season historical data to forecast future outcomes before the season begins.

+**Ultimate Goal**: Build a model that could have predicted the Russell Westbrook-Lakers failure *before* the 2022-23 season began, transforming this from a historical analysis project into a true offseason decision-making tool for NBA General Managers.

+### **Guiding Principles for Predictive Evolution**

+1. **Past is Prologue**: A robust prediction of the future requires deep understanding of durable basketball patterns across multiple seasons
+2. **Stable Definitions**: Player archetypes must represent consistent roles, not statistical noise of single seasons
+3. **Isolate for Prediction**: Hold out 2022-23 completely for validation - no information from validation season during training
+4. **On-Court Performance is Ground Truth**: Validate against actual Net Rating outcomes, not theoretical predictions

+### **Predictive Evolution Architecture**

+**Phase 2: Multi-Season Model Training** (Next Phase):
+- Refactor analytical scripts to be season-agnostic and work with multi-season data
+- Pool data from 2018-19, 2020-21, 2021-22 seasons for training
+- Generate single, stable set of eight player archetypes across modern NBA
+- Train model on complete historical dataset to learn "durable rules of basketball"

+**Phase 3: Predictive Validation**:
+- Use historically-trained model to predict 2022-23 outcomes
+- Test against Russell Westbrook-Lakers case study and other known outcomes
+- Validate that model correctly predicts poor fit for redundant ball handlers
+- Success Criteria: Directionally aligned predictions with real-world outcomes

 ## 🚀 Current Implementation Status

 ### ✅ **Phase 0: "Validate the Validator" - COMPLETE**